20 best eco-friendly gift ideas 2023

 These are the 20 best eco-friendly gifts:

-Plants really do make great gifts.
+Plants are great gifts.
 In comparison to cut flowers which can be carbon-intensive to grow, package and transport, potted plants are usually much better for the environment.

-To minimise the transportation of the gift, try to look for plants in local garden centres and markets.
+To minimise the transportation of the gift, look for plants in local garden centres and markets.

 In comparison to ordering a mass-produced item online, buying one that's made and sold locally allows you to support a small business while reducing the carbon footprint of the gift.

-If the person you're buying the gift for doesn't have a garden, this could still be an option – it's possible to buy small bird feeders that you can attach to windows and window sills (like these).
+If the person you're buying the gift for doesn't have a garden, this could still be an option.
+You can buy small bird feeders that attach to windows and window sills.

 Eco-friendly food wraps